nostrus-dominion/my-scripts/README.md

 # My Scripts

-Just a bunch of shitty scripts and files to remind me of my favorite flags
+Just a bunch of shitty scripts that do things that I used to do on repeat.